Popular Posts

 His 2 enemies: himself & the many with unbridled passion for revenge

-Preface: On May 18 of this year, the subject of this post, Christian pastor Muhammad Yamout, was boarding a plane in Beirut , Lebanon for the United States to continue helping his childhood friend Hesham Shehab, pastor of Salam Christian Fellowship in Lombard, Illinois when seized by the terrorist group Hezbollah.
-They took his passport ( which was never returned) and put him in jail for three days.
+Preface: On May 18,2022, Christian pastor Muhammad Yamout, was boarding a plane in Beirut, Lebanon for the United States to continue helping his childhood friend Hesham Shehab, pastor of Salam Christian Fellowship in Lombard, Illinois when seized by the terrorist group Hezbollah.
+They took his passport (which was never returned) and put him in jail for three days.
 Hezbollah had been wanting to do this for months--if not years--to permanently stop Yamout's work that, among other humane efforts, had built a church and an orphanage.
 A few days later Yamout had a heart attack while driving his car and crashed into a tree.
-He died instantly, his wife informed Shehab.
+He died instantly; his wife informed Shehab.

-This article you are about to read was posted in May, 2o14; it has undergone minor editing that includes words from his recent memorial service , which appears at the end.
+This article you are about to read was includes words from his memorial service , which appears at the end of this article.

 " We might be in for some violent conflict.